mglantz/ssh-rbr50/README.md

 # ssh-rbr50
-This is a step-by-step guide to enabling SSH on a Netgear Orbi RBR50.
+This is a step-by-step guide to enabling SSH on a Netgear Orbi RBR50, running firmware: V2.5.2.4.

 Please note that this script only enables SSH on your internal network.
 Exposing SSH to the Internet is a good way to get your network hacked, so refrain of doing so.
 Use the VPN service if you want SSH access over the Internet.